Motala11/cloud_learning/linux/azure/Azure_2_Tier_App_Deployment.md

 11. Use the Vnet you created earlier, use the public subnet for the app vm, and the private subnet for the database vm.
 12. Don't forget the owner tag!

+### Blockers
+If you're encountering any issues, make sure to double check for any easy oversights!

+## 1. Ensuring the database has been created before running the app file.
+If you do run the app script before the database has been created, you will receive an error as the app itself will not be able to connect with the database.

+## 2. Connecting the app and database to the correct subnets!
+Remember, the app should connect to the public subnet whilst the database should connect to the private subnet!